“For whether you eat or drink, or whatever you do, do it all for the glory of God.” I Corinthians 10:31

 Praise Team/Worship Leaders

 All choral groups perform a wide variety of both sacred and secular choral literature ranging from classical to contemporary.
 Students progress through increasingly higher levels of vocal production and techniques, sight reading ability, music theory, and ensemble skills.
 Performance opportunities include such diverse experiences as traditional choral concerts, weekly praise and worship leading, small group community performances, and fully choreographed Broadway production numbers.
+Students also participate in yearly Florida Vocal Association competitions such as MPAs, Choral Solo & Ensemble, and All State Chorus.

 Performing groups from MICS consistently earn top ratings at District and State competitions with both the Florida Vocal Association and the Florida State Thespian Society.
 The Concert Choir has performed in the Candlelight Processional at Epoct, and the Honors Ensemble recently scored the Grand Champion Award for their performance at the Universal Studios Music USA Festival.
 In addition, many talented soloists compete successfully each year in the NATS, All-State, and FVA Solo Competitions.